 PROMETIDOS-CM research program is focused in four main areas: declarative programming, to develop the next generation of languages for services; specification and validation, to provide a solid foundation for the description and analysis of services; reliability and security, to guarantee robust solutions from start to end; and efficiency, to optimize quality of service with respect to performance.
 A common goal for all these research lines is the development of tools that will rigorously support their scientific results and that could be eventually transferred to industry.

-PROMETIDOS-CM is a consortium involving groups from Universidad Complutense de Madrid, Universidad Politécnica de Madrid, and IMDEA Software.
+PROMETIDOS-CM is a consortium involving groups from Universidad Complutense de Madrid, Universidad Politécnica de Madrid, and the IMDEA Software Institute, which is the project coordinator.